iLib-js/ilib-lint/README.md

   whole project if they are not configured by each path
 * sourceLocale (String) - name the locale for source strings in this app.
   Default if not specified is "en-US".
+* excludes (Array of String) - an array of micromatch expressions for files or folders in the project to exclude from the recursive search.
 * rules (Array of Object) - an array of declarative regular-expression-based rules to use with this project.
 Resource rules are applied to resources loaded from a resource file.
 Source file rules are applied to regular programming source